SIL and LOPA: How Reliable are your safeguards?

 3. Single check valve failure: 0.1/yr

-4. Failure of double check valves in series: 0.01/year
+4. Failure of double-check valves in series: 0.01/year

-Independant Protection Layers (IPLs)
+Independent Protection Layers (IPLs)

-To reduce frequency of occurrence for failures leading to catastrophic incidents, it is required to install multiple protection layers.
-These protection layers will come with their individual failure frequencies, but frequency of their simultaneous failure (along with the failure frequency of the cause) will be low.
+To reduce the frequency of occurrence of failures leading to catastrophic incidents, it is required to install multiple protection layers.
+These protection layers will come with their individual failure frequencies, but the frequency of their simultaneous failure (along with the failure frequency of the cause) will be low.
 This simultaneous failure frequency should be less than tolerable risk criteria.
 Simultaneous failure frequency (Also called PFD Total) is the multiplication of individual failure frequencies.

 Conditions to qualify as IPL

-• Well defined and auditable function
+• Well-defined and auditable function

 • It has defined reliability (or failure frequency)